cruel-intentions/devshell-files/examples/readme/modules/modules.md

 #### Imports

-Points to other files we want import in this module
+Points to other module files we want import in this module

 ```nix
 {